2023–24 Qarabağ FK season: Season overview

 On 3 June, Qarabağ announced the signing of Hamidou Keyta from Zira on a contract three-year contract.

 On 25 June, Qarabağ announced the signing of Juninho from Chaves on a contract three-year contract.

 On 15 July, Qarabağ announced the return of Patrick Andrade, on a two-year contract with the option of a third, after a season playing for Partizan.

 On 24 July, Qara Qarayev left the club after 15-years.

 On 19 August, Qarabağ announced the signing of Andrey Lunyov to a one-year contract, with the option of an additional year, after he'd previously played for Bayer Leverkusen.

 On 21 August, Qarabağ announced the signing of Matheus Silva to a two-year contract, with the option of an additional two years, from Lokomotiv Plovdiv.

 On 24 September, Marko Vešović extended his contract with Qarabağ until the summer of 2027.

 On 4 January, Qarabağ announced the signing of Aleksey Isayev from Sabah on a 3.5-year contract.

 On 20 January, Rahil Mammadov left Qarabağ to sign for ŁKS Łódź.

+On 2 February, Qarabağ announced that Leandro Andrade had extended his contract with the club until 30 June 2027.

 On 2 June, before the Cup Final against Zira, Maksim Medvedev announced that he would retire from football following that match.